educatorsRlearners/an-a-z-of-machine-learning/_posts/2020-05-14-a-is-for-aim.md

 Or, to quote one of the true champions of teaching writing [William Zinsser](http://www.williamzinsserwriter.com/index.html), "[w]riting and thinking and learning were the same process" and "Clear writing is the logical arrangement of thought; a scientist who thinks clearly can write as well as the best writer."[^3]

-Or, to put it yet another way, we can cite a quote attributed to [John Dewey](https://en.wikipedia.org/wiki/John_Dewey#External_links),"We do not learn from experience [...] but from reflecting on an experience."[^4]
+Or, to put it yet another way, we can cite a quote attributed to [John Dewey](https://en.wikipedia.org/wiki/John_Dewey#External_links), "We do not learn from experience [...] but from reflecting on an experience."[^4]

 Or, in my own words, I am writing this blog to identify and shift concepts, ideas, and practices from the "Don't Know" column into the "Do Know".